matisojka/qqqa/README.md

 # include recent qq/qa commands just for this run
 qa --history "trace which git commands I ran recently"

+# raise temperature for this run (non GPT-5 models only)
+qa --temperature 0.3 "brainstorm fun git aliases"

 # disable emojis in responses (persists)
 qa --no-fun "format and lint the repo"